Why You Need a Creative Strategy In Your Marketing Plan

 - What reference materials will I use to create my creative strategy?

 Five Rock-Solid Creative Content Marketing Strategies

-- Re-Invent the Old: If you feel too traditional to really change, consider that traditional brands reinvent themselves all the time.
-Often, legacy brands use modern photography to emphasize both the classic feel of an established brand and the modern use of its products.
+If you feel too traditional to really change, consider that traditional brands reinvent themselves all the time.
+Often, legacy brands use modern photography to emphasize both the classic feel of an established brand and the modern use of their products.
 Photo-heavy social sites such as Instagram and Snapchat are two options.

 Communication Is Key

 When considering creative strategy, be sure to remain focused on effective communication.
 It can be lost in the midst of all the planning, but it is critical.
 The overall goal of any brand strategy is to communicate to the public effectively.
 What you choose to communicate is up to you.
 This is where you get to be creative.
 However, making sure the public gets the message you intend can be very tricky.
 This is where focus groups, even ad hoc focus groups of three or four people in a small operation, come in handy.